 my prayer or his kindness!

-- Whenever God answers our prayers we should rejoice and be thankful, and even recall all the other works God does in creating and sustaining creation, and in all his saving acts for humanity, the children of Adam.
+- Whenever God answers our prayers we should rejoice and be thankful.
+We can also recall all the other works God does in creating and sustaining creation and in all his saving acts for humanity, the children of Adam.

 - One of the most important saving events for the Jews was the Exodus: Moses led the Chosen People out of slavery in Egypt, passing through the sea safely.
 The central saving event for us is the Passion and Resurrection of Christ: Our Lord redeems us from the slavery to sin and death, through the waters of Baptism.

 - One key reason to pray regularly is to be aware that God answers our prayers.
-How foolish would it be for us to pray for something for a long time, for it to actually to come to pass, and then for us to take our new condition for granted and not thank God for helping or making happen what we have wanted?
+How foolish is it to pray for something for a long time, for it actually to come to pass, then to take the new condition for granted, and not to thank God for helping or making happen what was wanted?

 Reading 2 Gal 6:14-18

 Brothers and sisters: